leoratzlaff/leoratzlaff2022/content/about/_index.md

 ## Typography

-At some point, I started the realized how much I enjoyed typography, and studying and practicing helped me got better at the base disciplines of Design.
-Typography is what sharped my eye and changed the way I look at things.
+At some point, I started the realized how much I enjoyed typography, and studying and practicing helped me get better at the base disciplines of Design.
+Typography is what sharpened my eye and changed the way I look at things.
 Since 2018, My brother and I have created, built, and sold fonts at MyFonts; You’ll find us by the name of [Ratzlaff Type](https://www.myfonts.com/foundry/ratzlaff-type/).

 ## Photography